lawrence-cj/LLaMA-DiffFit/README.md

-## 🦙 LLaMA-DiffFit: Efficient Finetuning LLaMA with Official DiffFit
+## 🦙 LLaMA-DiffFit: Efficient Finetuning LLaMA with DiffFit

 [//]: # (-  **Try the pretrained model out [here]&#40;&#41;, courtesy of a GPU grant from Huggingface!**)